Vikings QB McCarthy's sprained ankle will keep him out for next game vs. Burrow-less Bengals

 Wentz, who began his career with Philadelphia as the second overall pick in the 2016 draft, is already the only quarterback in NFL history to start at least one game for five different teams in a five-season span.
 He's now on track to extend that record to six teams in six years.

-Wentz won't be the only backup in a critical role for the Vikings, who saw center Ryan Kelly and left tackle Justin Skule enter the concussion protocol during the game on Sunday.
-They already played Atlanta without edge rusher Andrew Van Ginkel and backup cornerback Jeff Okudah, who were out with concussions.
+Wentz won't be the only backup in a critical role for the Vikings, who saw center Ryan Kelly and fill-in left tackle Justin Skule enter the concussion protocol during the game on Sunday.
+Wide receiver Jordan Addison must also serve the final game of his suspension against Cincinnati.
+The defense played Atlanta without linebacker Blake Cashman, safety Harrison Smith and edge rusher Andrew Van Ginkel and backup cornerback Jeff Okudah, who were still not yet cleared for action following their concussions.

 Skule has started both games in place of standout Christian Darrisaw, who's still not cleared in his return from ACL and MCL surgery on his knee.
-Safety Harrison Smith has also missed the first two games while ramping his conditioning back up after a personal health matter sidelined him in the middle of training camp.
+Smith has also missed the first two games while ramping his conditioning back up after a personal health matter sidelined him in the middle of training camp.
+Cashman is on injured reserve with a hamstring strain and will miss at least three more games.

+Kelly and Skule “came in with some early positive signs” on Monday, O'Connell said, but their return is under the strict parameters of the concussion protocol.
+Kelly, the four-time Pro Bowl pick in his first season with Minnesota, has a history of head injuries, too.

+Darrisaw and Smith will continue to increase their intensity practice with an opportunity to play this Sunday.

 AP NFL: https://apnews.com/hub/NFL